 Show Rankings (R)

 Go ahead and enable this view by clicking the Show Rankings (R) button on the Experience Dashboard.
-This will display the live rankings, which will probably only contain you as the sole player unless you're also playing with friends and colleagues for your test run.
+This will display the live rankings, which will probably only contain you as the single player unless you're also playing with friends and colleagues for your test run.

 Now that we've shown your crowd the Game Notes (N) and the Live Rankings (R), we'll update our Bingo Game with more called squares for our crowd to find on their card.
 Go to Calling Bingo Squares.